CreativeSDK/web-getting-started-samples/documentation/branding-guidelines.md

 **Things not to do:**
 * Please do not include Creative Cloud, Photoshop or anything similar in the name of your app.
 * Please do not feature the Creative Cloud connected badge, Creative Cloud icon, Behance icon or Adobe logo larger than your own logo.
-* Please do not stretch, redraw, or otherwise alter the shape of the assets,letterforms within the icons, or use a different typeface to replace the 2-letter mnemonic for the icons.
+* Please do not stretch, redraw, or otherwise alter the shape of the assets, letterforms within the icons, or use a different typeface to replace the 2-letter mnemonic for the icons.

 ## Using the Creative Cloud Badge and Brand